-This rarity is important because it means YOU can be sure that if YOU own some of this limited supply of gold it can’t be diluted or suffer from what is termed debasement unlike OUR current physical coins.
+This rarity is important because it means you can be sure that if you own some of this limited supply of gold it can’t be diluted or suffer from what is termed debasement unlike OUR current physical coins.

 A Gold Standard